Spatial Scan Statistics Configuration: Production-Grade Implementation for Public Health Surveillance

 gdf = gdf.to_crs(crs)

-raise ValueError(f"Empty geometries detected in {name} layer.")
+raise ValueError(f"Empty or invalid geometries detected in {name} layer.")

 def generate_satscan_prm(config: dict, data_dir: Path, output_dir: Path) -> Path: